dgroomes/my-github-explorer/README.md

 * [ ] Show the pre-constructed queries in codemirror (using a GraphiQL component).
 We want the syntax highlighting.
 Can we make them read-only?
 * [ ] Consider enforcing `noImplicitAny`
-* [ ] (Is this even true?
-Aren't we getting all state?)
-Figure out some trick to prevent the app from initializing until Redux DevTools have attached.
+* [ ] OBSOLETE (I think this is not true.
+I think I am getting all the state.
+Refreshing the page I think is the important part) Figure out some trick to prevent the app from initializing until Redux DevTools have attached.
 I don't think I'm getting all the early action history which is a shame.
 If I can get a comprehensive history, then I can delete some of the log statements.
 * [ ] Move more code from `useEffect` to Redux listener callbacks/functions.
+   * Consider removing `useToken` entirely.
+I'm acutely aware of the "fetch on render" (or rather, "side-effect on render") program construction.
+While it's often fine, it's a conflation I think.
+In these context, David Khourshid's advice really rings true about [saying goodbye to `useEffect`](https://www.youtube.com/watch?v=bGzanfKVFeU).
 * [ ] RTK 2.0 ready?
 RTK 2.0 is a big upgrade, and I'm eager to upgrade.
-But Redux Developer Tools is not compatible with RTK 2.0 yet.
+But Redux Developer Tools are not compatible with RTK 2.0 yet.
 Only upgrade when it's compatible.
+See [more info in my own extensive notes](https://github.com/dgroomes/redux-playground/blob/d2ec267b80831c1576a5db1a9408d828febce1b1/redux-devtools-remote/README.md?plain=1#L88).
 * [ ] Where am I supposed to put Redux-coupled code?
 In `store.ts`, `-slice.ts`, or somewhere else?